DraftKings Missouri promo code pre-registration: Bet $5, and get $300 in bonus bets

 With the new DraftKings Missouri promo code, new users get $300 in bonus bets, win or lose, after their first $5 wager

-Missouri sports betting goes live on Monday, but you can give yourself a head start by pre-registering with the latest DraftKings Missouri promo code to receive $300 in bonus bets after your first $5 wager.
-Sign up now and ensure you won't miss a beat betting on the Kansas City Chiefs, St. Louis Blues and the Missouri Tigers bowl game.
+Missouri sports betting will launch tomorrow, and with pre-registration already open, you can use the new DraftKings Missouri promo code to hit the ground running with $300 in bonus bets instantly after your first $5 wager (win or lose) on Monday.
+You can finally wager on local teams like the Kansas City Chiefs, Missouri Tigers and St. Louis Blues beginning Dec.
+1, and this Missouri sportsbook promo gives you the chance to boost your bankroll while doing so.
 Sign up for DraftKings Missouri here:

 For the full terms and conditions and how to claim the promo, read our DraftKings Missouri promo code review.